Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 When attaching the rails, use hot-dipped galvanized nails (if you’re using a nail gun with a compressor), or for even more longevity, use 2 – 2″1/2 length galvanized deck screws.
 They take longer to install but hold longer than nails.

-The cheapest wood fences involve installing individual wood fence slats and horizontal rails.
-However, If you don’t mind spending a few more dollars and want to save a ton of labor, skip the individual fence slat step above, and install wood fence panels instead.
+However, If you don’t mind spending a few more dollars and want to save a ton of labor, skip the individual fence slat step above and install Wood fence panels instead.

 Pre-made 6ft. high x 8ft. wide “fence panels” are pre-assembled and mounted to the three railings.

-9) “Fence Pickets” Wood Fence (vs. Pre-built “Fence Panels”)
+9) “Fence Picket” Wood Fence (vs. “Fence Panels”)

 10).
-Install Fence Picket Slats
+Installing Fence Picket Slats

 EDITOR’S NOTE: If you choose to install “Fence Panels” – (found at most Home Supply stores) instead of pickets and rails, you’ll need to find a friend to help you hold the fence panels level – and nail them to each post, instead of fixing individual picket slats to the horizontal rails.